 November 28th: starting with stories workshop, Carnegie library Ayr

 Storytelling and ballad singing are among the most ancient of human traditions.
-Stories may be used to deliver messages, to teach lifeskills and to reflect the emotional developmental journey.
+Our brains are hard-wired to learn about the world through narrative.
+Stories may be used to deliver messages, teach lifeskills and to reflect the emotional developmental journey.
 In days before widespread literacy, the ability to weave tales and remember details was highly valued.
 The oral tradition has been (and in areas of conflict still is) used to relate news, history and politics and help unify society.

 There are many layers to storytelling.
 A true skill will bring the tale straight from heart to heart as well as eye to eye and mind to mind.